OpenCV founders launch CraftStory AI video startup using proprietary footage

 "You just need high quality data."
 Model 2.0 currently operates as a video-to-video system: users upload a still image to animate and a "driving video" containing a person whose movements the AI will replicate.
 CraftStory provides preset driving videos shot with professional actors, who receive revenue shares when their motion data is used, or users can upload their own footage.

-Can a startup outpace the giants?
-CraftStory thinks so.
-Its Model 2.0 produces human‑centric videos up to five minutes long, a length that current competitors rarely reach.
+Can a startup actually outpace the giants?
+CraftStory seems to think it can.
+Its Model 2.0 spits out human-centric videos that can stretch to five minutes - a length most rivals barely touch.

-Moreover, the claim of a “dramatic leap” over rivals is difficult to verify without side‑by‑side benchmarks.
-Still, the combination of seasoned computer‑vision experts and a focused data‑collection strategy marks a notable entry into AI‑generated video.
-Time will reveal if the technical advantages translate into broader adoption.
+The result should be clearer motion, but it’s still unclear whether their proprietary pipeline can handle the messiness of real-world scenarios.
+Their claim of a “dramatic leap” over rivals is hard to verify without side-by-side benchmarks.
+Still, a squad of seasoned computer-vision experts paired with a tight data-collection plan feels like a solid entry into AI-generated video.

 Further Reading